KimHietikko/Tilastokeskus/README.md

 # Tilastokeskus
 This program is for finding statistics from different postal code areas.
 The program uses data from the Tilastokeskus and the program shows them in a graphical format.
-The program is written in Angular and deployed in Netlify.
+The program is written in Angular and deployed to Netlify.
 You can test this program in here: https://tilastokeskus.netlify.app/

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.6.